jospueyo/singularity-guide/examples/1-example-postgis-container.md

 Singularity> su postgres
 Singularity> pg_ctl start
 ```
+And now our container is ready to work, listening for connections.

 ## Step 8: final checks
 We check the postgresql status inside the container: